COSC3020/tail-recursion-qdog307/README.md

 ## Sources

 For this I looked at the slides for DP and the hinted fibonaci.
 I then looked up what tail recursive means and that it is just the action of calling itself.
-The test code was generated from chatgpt
+The test code was generated from chatgpt.
+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice